bombi00/IDL---Assignment0/assignment0.typ

   caption: "Distance Matrix for the centers of each digit" , )

-As is possible to see from the #link(<1>)[Figure 1], the digit that are more problematic to classify, using only the centers, are the 9 and 7, where the most distanced classes are 0 and 1.\
+As it's possible to see from the #link(<1>)[Figure 1], the digits that are more problematic to classify, using only the centers, are the 9 and 7, where the most distanced classes are 0 and 1.\

 == Task 1.2
-As second part of task 1, we reduced the dimensionality of the data using three different techniques: PCA, U-MAP and T-SNE.\
+In the second part of task 1, we reduced the dimensionality of the data using three different techniques: PCA, U-MAP and T-SNE.\
 === PCA
-We have used the PCA implementation from sklearn, setting the number of components to 2, in order to obtain a two dimension space, and setting the random state to 42 to have reproducible results.\
+We have used the PCA implementation from sklearn, setting the number of components to 2, in order to obtain a two dimension space, and setting the random state to 42 to obtain reproducible results.\
 The #link(<2>)[Figure 2] shows the results where the different colors represent the different digits.
 Zero is the most separated class, where the other are in clusters mixed toghether.
 <2>
 #figure(